huijing/personal-website-v3/src/content/blog/2019-05-24-friends-dont-let-friends-implement-dark-mode-alone.md

 ## …there's more…

-Now, we could switch the checkbox with the full-screen `div` then use the sibling selector to activate the `div` when the checkbox is checked and handle this whole thing without Javascript, but turns out in order to keep state between pages, even the hackiest method needs some help from Javascript.
+Now, we could switch the checkbox with the full-screen `div` then use the sibling selector to activate the `div` when the checkbox is checked and handle this whole thing without JavaScript, but turns out in order to keep state between pages, even the hackiest method needs some help from JavaScript.

 My hackiest method here refers to using `localStorage` to determine if the user toggled dark mode or not.
 But I'm still using the checkbox status to keep track of what CSS class needs to be applied to make the `div` “active”.